 Ben Franklin said that in this world nothing is certain but death and taxes.
 Well, one product sits at the intersection of both—life insurance.
 It may not help you cheat death, but it may help manage taxes.

-There are certain estate planning steps we should all take, including the creation of a will and a health care proxy.
+There are certain estate planning steps we should all take, including the creation of a will and a health care directive.
 But if you have enough wealth that you expect your estate to be taxed—at either the state or the federal level—you may want to consider more advanced strategies, including using life insurance in a trust.

 Providing flexibility to heirs